Vauxoo/addons-vauxoo/CONTRIBUTING.md

 this modules in a clean way and help us to help you, then if you are including your new concepts try to be explicit and helpful in your commit messages.

-How add a new features:
+How add a new feature:
 ---

 0. Clone this repository: